ImmutableVariable/learnityourself/docs/python/05-oop/05-polymorphism.md

 In this example, each animal class overrides the `speak()` method, providing its own implementation.
 Even though the method name is the same, the behavior is different for each animal.

-## Polymorphism in Action: Using Different Objects in the Same Way
+## Using Different Objects in the Same Way

-The real power of polymorphism becomes clear when we can treat different objects in a uniform way:
+Polymorphism also allows us to use different objects in the same way.
+Such as in the following example:

 ```python
 class Animal: